zagaran/sample-django-app/readme.md

 Write a setup script that does the following:

-* promps the user for a project name and replaces instances of `[PROJECT]` with that name
+* prompts the user for a project name and replaces instances of `[PROJECT]` with that name
 * prompts the user with each feature tag and removes the code between those feature tags or not
 * runs pip-compile
 * remakes migrations